-The Committee of Sponsoring Organizations of the Treadway Commission (COSO) released today, May 14, 2013, its revisions and updates to the1992 document Internal Control - Integrated Framework.
+On May 14, 2013, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) released its revisions and updates to the1992 document Internal Control - Integrated Framework.
 COSO’s goal in updating the framework was to increase its relevance in the increasingly complex and global business environment so that organizations worldwide can better design, implement, and assess internal control.
 COSO believes this framework will provide organizations significant benefits; for example, increased confidence that controls mitigate risks to acceptable levels and reliable information supporting sound decision making.

 COSO is a joint initiative of five private sector organizations and is dedicated to providing thought leadership through the development of frameworks and guidance on enterprise risk management, internal control, and fraud deterrence.
 The AICPA is a member of COSO.